Ruta graveolens · notes from a language experiment · cultivated since 2025

 A compile-time expression is an expression marked with the comptime keyword that MUST be fully evaluated at compile time.

-The expression inside a comptime block is evaluated during compilation.
+The block inside a comptime expression is evaluated during compilation.
+It may contain let statements followed by a tail expression; the comptime expression evaluates to the value of the tail expression.
 The following operations are supported within comptime blocks:

 • Integer literals